yuki-kimoto/gitprep/swat/README.md

 # Check list:

 * log in as admin user
-* create user account ( remove before is necessary )
+* create user account ( remove old one if necessary )
 * login as regular user

 # Installation